ggxchain/documentation/src/sydney-testnet/tokenomics.md

 ### Current state

-* 1 year withdrawal lock is implemented
+* 1 year withdrawal lock is implemented.
 * Session period is 4 hours.
 Era period is quarter.
   (configured by `EpochDurationInBlocks`, `SessionsPerEra`).
 * Payout at the end of the session.
 Configured by runtime/mainnet/src/pos/session_payout/mod.rs